-Click on the video image from Inagaki et al., 2006 to see a how a reservoir of liquid CO2 is trapped within sediments beneath a cap of hydrate-CO2 located in the Back Arc Basin of the Okinawa Trough.
+Click on the video image from Inagaki et al., 2006 (above) to see a how a reservoir of liquid CO2 is trapped within sediments beneath a cap of hydrate-CO2 located in the Back Arc Basin of the Okinawa Trough.
 When the hydrate cap is punctured the bouyant liquid CO2 is released to the overlying water column.

 We are exploring the possibility that hydrothermal sources of CO2 contributed to glacial/interglacial CO2 variability and to the Δ14C variations during the last deglaciation.

 The Stott and Timmermann hypothesis was motivated by the discovery of liquid CO2 reservoirs at intermediate water depth in the oceans and by the magnitude of the deglacial Δ14C anomalies that have been observed at intermediate water depth core sites in the Pacific